-After chatting more than an hour, we had to part ways.
+After chatting for more than an hour, we’d to part ways.
 He shared his gratitude and shared mine.
 I gave my autograph book to him.

-Thank you bother for this marvelous space without which life would have been a little less meaningful.
+Thank you brother for this marvelous space without which life would have been a little less meaningful.

-That’s one of them most beautiful comment I have got till date, son.
+That’s one of the most beautiful comment I’ve got till date, son.
 God bless you.
 Visit again.